-Applications are completed entirely online on our application portal, Submittable.
-Please create your profile and log in to familiarize yourself with the application questions and word/character limits for each question's response.
-This information is also contained in the Word document available in the Resources section of our website.
-Please note that the Word document is for informational purposes only-only applications submitted via the online platform (Submittable) will be accepted.
+Applications are completely entirely online at this link.
+Please create and log in to familiarize yourself with the application questions and word/character limits for each question's response.
+This information is also contained in the PDF available here; please note that it is for informational purposes only- only applications submitted via the online platform (Submittable) will be accepted.

-What kind of projects are you looking for in the Class of 2025?
+What kind of projects are you looking for in the Class of 2024?